MitchSchauer/Toolbox/02-git-versioning/ssh.md

 ## 🛠️ Troubleshooting

 - GitHub not recognizing your key?
 Confirm it was uploaded: [GitHub SSH Keys](https://github.com/settings/keys)
+- ^ you can also add the key here
 - Use this to debug SSH issues:

 ```bash